RossetoAnalytics/RossetoAnalytics/README.md

 ### Hi there 👋
 My name is João, i'm a Data Analyst.
+I'm currently working for @Zallpy as a BMW USA Partner, as a developer in a VaaS project.

 <details>
 <summary>My top languages</summary>